sarkershantonu/sarkershantonu.github.io/_posts/2018/2018-06-28-pihole-basics.md

 ---

-layout: post
-title: How to use youtube-dl?
+title: How install & use Pi-hole?
-date: "2018-01-28 05:02"
+date: "2012-06-28 05:02"
-tags: [tools]
+tags: [pihole, devops, linux]
-permalink: /2018/01/28/youtube-dl-basics/
+permalink: /2018/06/28/pi-hole-basics/
 gh-repo: sarkershantonu/sarkershantonu.github.io
-excerpt: "Blog on Tools"
+excerpt: "Blog on Pihole"
 gh-badge: [star,follow]
 comments: true
 ---
+[draft]
-In this article we are going to see how we can use youtube-dl.
+In this article we are going to see how we can we install and use pi-hole.

-### What is youtube-dl?
+### What is pi-hole?
 youtube-dl is a CLI utilities for downloading videos from youtube.

-### Why youtube-dl?
+### How to install pi-hole

+### How to Change Admin Password

+# Pi-hole Admin GUI
 - If you want to download big videos without watching
 - If you have a playlist and you want to download over night or without your control
 - If you want to download entire channel